|

 HPE North American HPC & AI organization.

-History and Progress of AI, from Expert Systems to Large-Language Models, and its Changing Technology Foundation
+History and Progress of AI, from Expert Systems to Large-Language Models, and its Changing Technology Foundation Artificial Intelligence is not new, the term having been coined in

 the early 1950's by a working group at Dartmouth University.
 It has allowed use cases